lightningWhite/WeatherAndEMFSensingStation/readme.md

 to view the real-time output of the weather station, you must attach to the tmux session as root: `sudo tmux attach`.

-The EMF-390 sensor must be connected to the Raspberry Pi for the weather station to start up correctly.
+The EMF-390 sensor must be connected to the Raspberry Pi via USB for the weather station to start up correctly.
 The sensor must also be in vertical mode viewing RF.
 If this is not set up like this, the Weather Station may crash and/or won't report the correct EMF values.
 Also, it's important that the battery is